kimai/invoice-templates/README.md

 A place for sharing your Kimai invoice templates with the community, a place to find ideas.

-Dwfault Kimai invoice templates can be found [in the core repository here](https://github.com/kimai/kimai/tree/main/templates/invoice/renderer).
+Default Kimai invoice templates can be found [in the core repository here](https://github.com/kimai/kimai/tree/main/templates/invoice/renderer).

 ## List of all templates